 The biggest issue isn’t what people are eating, it is how much food they are are consuming, says Pelitera.
 “The hardest exercise in the world is pushing oneself away from the table,” laughs Pelitera.
 “If you can do that, you will find that you are satisfied.”
 The body needs approximately 20 mnutes to attain satiety or the feeling of being nourished, he adds.

 Proteins have four calories per gram, as do carbohydrates have four, but fats have nine calories per gram – almost double that of protein and carbohydrates.
 “Obviously stay away from saturated fats as much as possible, even though they provide much of the flavor that we enjoy,” he says.

 “Alcohol has seven calories per gram, and it also affects our body’s ability to absorb other nutrients, so it actually has negative nutritional value.”
 In a nutshell, there are no positive calories found in alcohol!

 5) Be Patient.

 There is no quick fix, no magic pill, and nothing happens overnight.
 An exercise program requires discipline and commitment, says Pelitera, and results could take a few months for some people.
 “Don’t just measure how you look or how strong you are,” he says.
-“Think about how you feel, how flexible you are, how you feel doing everyday chores around the house.
+“Think about how you feel, how flexible you are, pay attention to how your clothes fit, how you feel doing everyday chores around the house.
 These are the parameters that let you know you are getting benefits out of your workout.”